A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

 \section{Introduction}

-Let $p$ be a prime number.
-The main objective of this work is to give some new insights in the locally analytic incarnation of the $p$-adic local Langlands correspondence, cf. \cite{BreuilEmergingp} \cite{zbMATH06324776}.
-The objects of study in this paper are the infinite level Lubin-Tate and Drinfeld spaces (or more generally local Shimura varieties) and the locally analytic vectors for the action of the associated $p$-adic Lie groups on different period sheaves.
-To motivate our main results let us recall the perfectoid geometry of the Lubin-Tate and Drinfeld spaces.
+The main objective of this work is to give some new insights concerning the locally analytic part of the $p$-adic local Langlands and Jacquet-Langlands correspondences.
+We are interested in the infinite level Lubin-Tate and Drinfeld spaces (or more generally local Shimura varieties) and the locally analytic vectors for the action of the associated $p$-adic Lie groups on various period sheaves that are classical in $p$-adic Hodge theory.
+This study is used to establish a compatibility between the Banach and locally analytic $p$-adic Jacquet-Langlands correspondence, as well as comparison results for the compactly supported de Rham cohomology of dual local Shimura varieties (such results are established in various degrees of generality in \cite{MR4073863}, \cite{FlipFlop}, \cite{BenchaoSudeRham} and are probably best understood using the new framework introduced in \cite{deRhamStacksFF}).
+Along the way, we establish analogs of the results in \cite{RCLocAnCompleted} for local Shimura varieties and we answer a question of Lue Pan.